by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Recruitment, Social MediaTagged as: LinkedIn

-Are you befuddled whenever a new “feature” gets added to your favorite Social Media site?
+Are you befuddled whenever a new “feature” gets added to your favorite website or social platform?
 Or are you excited about the possibility that the new feature may unlock for you?
-The Endorsement feature of LinkedIn holds fascinating possibilities, but unlike every other part of your profile, it is the one that is completely beyond your control.
+The Endorsement feature of LinkedIn holds fascinating possibilities, but unlike every other part of your profile, it is the one that is somewhat beyond your control.

 The Professional Headline (what appears closest to your name) is set by you.
 The Summary section of your profile is set by you.
 The remainder of your profile – also set by you – is designed to be the evidence that supports the Professional Headline and Summary.
 The only exception (so far) is the Endorsements section, which is the crowdsourced reputation for your skills and expertise.
-How much longer will it be before LinkedIn begins to allow people to vote – thumbs-up or thumbs-down – on other aspects of your profile?
-Or for people to flag parts of your resume with “please call me about this“?
+Is it a stretch to think that at one point, LinkedIn begins to allow people to vote – thumbs-up or thumbs-down – on other aspects of your profile?
+Or for people to flag parts of your profile as suspect?

 If – or rather when – LinkedIn crowdsources your entire profile, LinkedIn will become the ultimate arbiter of your real-world professional reputation – something that sites such as Klout and Kred do crudely at best.